gloveboxes/PyCon-Hands-on-Lab/Lab2-docker-debug/README.md

     ![](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab2-docker-debug/resources/iot-central-new-telemetry.png)

-    Use the information in the following table to set up the three telemetry measurements.
+    Use the information in the following table to set up three telemetry measurements.
 The field name is case-sensitive.

     You **must** click **Save** after each measurement is defined.